Foundations of Black Hole Accretion Disk Theory: Numerical Simulations

-\subsubsection{Magnetohydrodynamics + Gravity}
+\subsubsection{Magnetohydrodynamics + gravity}

-Magnetic fields can play many important roles in relativistic accretion disks, from providing local viscous stresses through turbulence that results from the magnetorotational instability \cite{balbus_91}, to providing a mechanism for launching and confining jets \cite{blandford_77,blandford_82,spruit_97}.
-Thus, the inclusion of magnetic fields in numerical simulations of relativistic accretion disks was an important step.
-Although the techniques for doing this were first described in \cite{wilson_75}, relatively little work was done in this area until fairly recently.
+Magnetic fields can play many important roles in relativistic accretion disks, from providing local viscous stresses through turbulence that results from the magnetorotational instability (Section~\ref{section-MRI}), to providing a mechanism for launching and confining jets (Section~\ref{section-jets}).
+Thus, the inclusion of magnetic fields in numerical simulations of relativistic accretion disks is important.
+Although the techniques for doing this were first described in~\cite{wilson_75}, relatively little work was done in this area until fairly recently.
 Perhaps the two most important contributions so far from relativistic MHD simulations of accretion disks have been: 1) elucidating the behavior of MRI turbulent disks in the vicinity of black holes, and 2) exploring the many interrelations between magnetic fields and relativistic jets.

-The topic of jets will be discussed in \S \ref{section:jets}.
+In at least one case, the inclusion of MHD + gravity is sufficient to adequately capture the dynamics of a real black hole accretion disk.
+Sgr~A*, the black hole at the center of the Milky Way galaxy has such an anemically low luminosity~\cite{melia_01} that numerical simulations that ignore radiation can safely be applied~\cite{dibi_12}, as has been done by many authors~\cite{goldston_05, noble_07, moscibrodzka_09, dexter_10}.
+In most other cases, radiative processes must somehow be accounted for.